Cutting Precious Stones on the Island of Gems

 About the Author

 Justin K Prim is an American lapidary and gemologist living and working in Bangkok, Thailand.
 He has studied gemcutting traditions all over the world as well as attending gemology programs at GIA and AIGS.
-He is currently working on a book about the worldwide history of gemstone faceting.
-He works as a Lapidary Instructor for the Institute of Gem Tradingas well as writing articles, producing videos, and giving talks about gem cutting history.
+Justin has taught gemology and gemcutting at AIGS and IGT in Bangkok and he has recently published his first book, The Secret Teachings of Gemcutting.
+He is the founder of Faceting Apprentice, an online gemcutting school, and he also writes articles, produces videos, and gives talks about gem cutting history.

 If you are interested in supporting the work that I do and would like exclusive access to all the content that I create then please consider becoming my patron on Patreon!